cncf/tag-security/governance/roles.md

   * [Triage team](#triage-team)
   * [Project teams](#project-teams)

-All members are identified in the TAG [README](/README.md), with annotations where they hold an additional role.
+All chairs and leads are identified in the TAG [README](/README.md).

 Members fulfilling any Roles in Security TAG are responsible for understanding and abiding the by the [governance](./) and policies defined in this group.
 This